cytoscape/web-cytoscape-manual/docs/Advanced.md

 The second measure consists in **Clearing the browser's cache** entirely and then reloading Cytoscape Web.
 [THIS PAGE](https://www.wikihow.com/Clear-Your-Browser%27s-Cache) describes how to clear the cache in different browser's and platforms.

 The third and last measure is to **Clear the local database**.
-This fetaure is available in the Cytoscape web main menu under **Data > Clear Local Database** and should only be used as a last resort.
+This fetaure is available in the Cytoscape web main menu under **Data → Clear Local Database** and should only be used as a last resort.
 You can think about this as a "factory reset", that will completely erase and restore Cytoscape Web to a clean slate.

+Finally, we remind you that Cytoscape Web is still in active development and may contain unidentified bugs.
+Should you find one, please make sure to report it by choosing **Help → Report a Bug** in the Cytoscape Web main menu.